hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 hyprctl getoption input:touchpad:disable_while_typing
 ```

-See [Variables](../Variables) for section and options you can use.
+See [Variables](../Variables) for sections and options you can use.

 ## Batch

-You can also use `--batch` to specify a batch of commands to execute
+You can also use `--batch` to specify a batch of commands to execute.

 e.g.